 Partnership with Astellas to develop allogeneic cell therapies

-SPEARHEAD-1 study started 2H19 (synovial sarcoma and MRCLS)
+SPEARHEAD-1 trial started 2H19 (synovial sarcoma and myxoid/round cell liposarcoma [MRCLS])

 Collaboration with Alpine Immune Sciences

 Agreement with Noile-Immune Biotech